Central York superintendent Michael Snell to retire this fall

 Central York School District Superintendent Michael Snell will retire this November after serving more than 12 years in the position.

-The district announced Snell's upcoming retirement in a news release Tuesday.
-Once the school board formally accepts his resignation on Monday, the board will open the search for his replacement.
+The district announced Snell's retirement in a recent news release.
+Once the school board formally accepts his resignation — which was expected to happen Monday — the board will open the search for his replacement.

 Snell took on the superintendent's role for Central York in January 2009.
-Prior to that, he served as the district's assistant superintendent, and previously was West York Area School District's assistant superintendent from 2003 to 2007.
+Prior to that, he served as the district's assistant superintendent and had been West York Area School District's assistant superintendent from 2003 to 2007.

-During his time as superintendent, Central York realigned its elementary attendance areas to manage enrollment growth at several elementary schools.
+During Snell's time as superintendent, Central York realigned its elementary attendance areas to manage enrollment growth at several elementary schools.

-District officials also introduced a technology initiative to provide more students with resources like laptops and other technology for schoolwork in class and at home.
+District officials also introduced a technology initiative to provide students with resources such as laptops and other technology for schoolwork in class and at home.